usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

 Success in digital service delivery is dynamic.
 Instead of waiting for final deliverables, teams should:

-* Celebrate early wins
+* Celebrate early wins.
-* Show usable outcomes regularly
+* Show usable outcomes regularly.
-* Flag risks and blockers quickly—with context
+* Flag risks and blockers quickly, with context.
-* Reflect, adapt, and continuously improve together
+* Reflect, adapt, and continuously improve together.

 This culture of transparency, feedback, and iteration is what keeps agile teams aligned and effective.

 ### You are on the team

-As a COR, PM, or PO, you are not a passive overseer—you are a **critical part of the team**.
+As a COR, PM, or PO, you are not a passive overseer, you are a **critical part of the team**.
 Your insight and involvement help:

-* Maintain clarity around goals and scope
+* Maintain clarity around goals and scope.
-* Remove obstacles before they derail delivery
+* Remove obstacles before they derail delivery.
-* Foster trust and collaboration across roles
+* Foster trust and collaboration across roles.

 Digital delivery succeeds when procurement and program teams work together, not in silos.